In this article, you will learn about the types of users in Personio Conversations, how roles are assigned, and how to involve external users.

 An expert is usually a member of a team involved in internal service delivery, who receives and works on requests from employees.
 This is usually someone from your HR, Finance, Legal, Office IT, or Management teams.
 They have been assigned the role of expert and therefore can access the Conversations tab in the main navigation bar when they are logged into Personio.

-When a requester submits a request, their employee information is pulled from Personio and appears in the Requester tab of the resulting ticket.
-This allows the expert to see the requester’s role and department, location, hire date, and contact details.
+▶︎ When a requester submits a request, their employee information appears in the Requester tab of the resulting ticket.
+This allows the expert to see information, such as their name, role and department, and so on.
+You can click on the link in the employee's name to easily navigate to their employee profile in Personio.

 A requester is someone who submits requests to Conversations but does not receive or work on requests.
 This would include most employees from other departments.
 Conversations integrates into Slack and Microsoft Teams (email is enabled by default), providing requesters with a single point of contact and allowing them to submit requests in the way they are used to.